mdx-editor/editor/docs/customizing-toolbar.md

 ### `ListsToggle`

 A toolbar toggle that allows the user to toggle between bulleted and numbered lists.
 Pressing the selected button will convert the current list to the other type.
 Pressing it again will remove the list.
 For this button to work, you need to have the `listsPlugin` plugin enabled.

-### `ShowSandpackInfo`

-A component that displays the focused live code block's name.
-For this component to work, you must enable the `sandpackPlugin` for the editor.
-See `ConditionalContents` for an example of how to display the dropdown only when a Sandpack editor is in focus.

 ### `UndoRedo`